Elizabeth "Liz" Keen

 Megan Boone stars as rookie FBI agent Elizabeth Keen on NBC's high-action government crime thriller "The Blacklist."

-On television, Boone played the role of Junior Deputy District Attorney Lauren Stanton on the NBC television series "Law & Order: LA."
+On television, Boone played the role of Junior Deputy District Attorney Lauren Stanton on the NBC series "Law & Order: Los Angeles."